jonelo/jacksum-for-linux/jacksum-file-browser-integration/readme.txt

 1) A GNU/Linux or Unix operating system with a graphical user interface (non-headless)

-2) A file browser: Caja, Dolphin, elementary Files, Konqueror, Krusader, Nemo, Nautilus, ROX-Filer, SpaceFM, Thunar, Xfe, and zzzFM are supported
+2) A file browser: Caja, Dolphin, elementary Files, GNOME Nautilus (Files), Konqueror, Krusader, muCommander, Nemo, ROX-Filer, SpaceFM, Thunar, Xfe, and zzzFM are supported

 3) A complete Java Runtime Environment (JRE) or Java Developement Kit (JDK) with graphical libraries.